grillbiff/DragAndDropTableView/README.md

 See the example project for further help.

+## Contact
+If you are using DragAndDropTableView I would love to hear about it.
+Send me a ping on [Twitter](http://twitter.com/erik_johansson)

 ## Licence
 DragAndDropTableView is available under the MIT license.
 See the LICENSE file for more info.